 In 2011, Governor Andrew M. Cuomo created ten Regional Economic Development Councils (REDC) and the Consolidated Funding Application (CFA) to advance the administration’s efforts to improve New York’s business climate and expand economic growth.

 The grant application process for New York State's various economic development agencies has been streamlined as a result of the Consolidated Funding Application (CFA).
 The CFA enables businesses and other entities to apply to multiple agency funding sources through a single, web-based application.

-The 2015 CFA will provide access to up to $750 million in economic development resources.
-This year, there are 20 programs available through 11 state agencies including Empire State Development; NYS Canal Corporation; NYS Energy Research and Development Authority; Environmental Facilities Corporation; Homes and Community Renewal; Department of Labor; New York Power Authority; Office of Parks, Recreation and Historic Preservation; Department of State; Department of Environmental Conservation, and Council on the Arts.
+The 2016 CFA will provide access to over $750 million in economic development resources.
+This year, there are over 30 programs available through 11 state agencies including Empire State Development; NYS Canal Corporation; NYS Energy Research and Development Authority; Environmental Facilities Corporation; Homes and Community Renewal; Department of Labor; New York Power Authority; Office of Parks, Recreation and Historic Preservation; Department of State; Department of Environmental Conservation, and Council on the Arts.